Luther Reigns: World Wrestling Entertainment (2003–2005)

-After a few non-televised matches before Raw in 2003 and 2004, Wiese was promoted to World Wrestling Entertainment's main roster in April 2004 under the name Luther Reigns, where he became the "assistant" to then-SmackDown! general manager Kurt Angle.
-Reigns later made his in-ring debut at The Great American Bash by defeating Charlie Haas, a former member of Kurt Angle's team, with whom Angle was feuding at the time.
+In June 2003, he signed a developmental contract from World Wrestling Entertainment and was sent to wrestle in their then-developmental territory Ohio Valley Wrestling (OVW) under the ring name Inspector Max Impact.
+After a few non-televised matches before Raw in 2003 and 2004, Wiese was promoted to the main roster in April 2004 under the name Luther Reigns, where he became the "assistant" to then-SmackDown! general manager Kurt Angle.
+Reigns made his in-ring debut on the June 17 episode of SmackDown!, defeating Funaki.
+He made his pay-per-view debut at The Great American Bash on June 27, defeating Charlie Haas in a singles match.

-In September, Reigns and Angle introduced the newly drafted Mark Jindrak as a new member of their team during their tag team match against Big Show and Eddie Guerrero.
-This led to a four-month feud with Big Show.
-Reigns and Jindrak then formed a new Team Angle with Angle as the leader.
-From September 2004 until mid-February 2005, Reigns and Jindrak helped Angle win most of his matches as well as dealing with his enemies.
-Reigns and Jindrak also began to compete for the WWE Tag Team Championship on occasion.
-However, the faction split in mid-February as Reigns and Jindrak went off on their own to feud with The Undertaker.
-On the February 17 episode of SmackDown!, Undertaker defeated Jindrak, after which Reigns smashed a television camera over Undertaker's head.
-On February 20, Reigns wrestled against The Undertaker at No Way Out.
-Jindrak was thrown out before the match started and although Reigns managed to hold his own, Undertaker ultimately won the match.
+Reigns and Angle introduced the newly drafted Mark Jindrak as a new member of their team during their tag team match against Big Show and Eddie Guerrero in September.
+The two assisted Angle in his feuds and helped him win most of his matches.
+On October 3 at No Mercy, Reigns lost to Guerrero.
+At Survivor Series on November 14, he took part in a 4-on-4 Survivor Series elimination match with Jindrak, Angle and Carlito Carribbean Cool, losing to Guerrero, Big Show, John Cena and Rob Van Dam.
+Reigns, Jindrak and Angle then lost to Big Show in a handicap match at Armageddon on December 12.

-Following this, the team of Reigns and Jindrak began to have a falling-out.
-Reigns became upset at Jindrak for tapping out in a "Double Jeopardy" handicap match against the Undertaker on the February 24 edition of SmackDown! when Reigns refused to tag in.
-After the match, Reigns and Jindrak briefly argued before coming to blows and had to be pulled apart by officials.
-The following week on the March 3 edition of SmackDown!, Eddie Guerrero and Rey Mysterio defeated Jindrak and Reigns to retain the Tag Team Championship.
-After the match, Jindrak tried to help Reigns up to his feet after he was pinned, but Reigns smacked Jindrak in response.
+Their faction split in February 2005 as Reigns and Jindrak went off on their own to feud with The Undertaker.
+At No Way Out on February 20, Reigns lost to The Undertaker.
+After Reigns and Jindrak lost to The Undertaker in a "Double Jeopardy" handicap match on the February 24 edition of SmackDown!, they briefly argued before coming to blows and had to be pulled apart by officials.
+The following week, they failed to win the WWE Tag Team Championship from Guerrero and Rey Mysterio.
+After the match, Jindrak tried to help Reigns up to his feet, but Reigns smacked Jindrak in response.
 The two argued until Jindrak knocked Reigns out with a left hook.
-On the March 10 edition of SmackDown!, Jindrak and Reigns competed in a singles match, which ended with Jindrak pinning Reigns after a left hook, effectively ending their team.
-Reigns later took part in a 30-man interpromotional battle royal at WrestleMania 21 as a representative of the SmackDown! brand, but was unable to win as fellow SmackDown! superstar Booker T won the match.
+Reigns lost to Jindrak on the March 10 episode of SmackDown!, effectively ending their team.

 After this, Reigns resumed his feud with Big Show after saying that Big Show embarrassed the SmackDown! brand at WrestleMania 21 when Show lost to Akebono in a sumo match.
 Reigns unsuccessfully tried to tip over a Jeep to prove he was stronger than Show, who then successfully tipped the Jeep over.
-Big Show subsequently defeated Reigns in a singles match on the following edition of SmackDown!.
+On April 7, in his final appearance on SmackDown!, Reigns lost to Big Show.
+Reigns then wrestled mainly on Velocity until he requested and was granted his release from WWE on May 11, 2005.